Born to Do It: Critical reception

 Born to Do It received acclaim from music critics.
 Davey Boy of Sputnikmusic described the album as an "excellent debut" continuing to state that David was a "mature 19-year-old singer-songwriter whose soulfully smooth voice will result in fans thinking he is singing to them and only them."
+Rating the album five stars out of five, The Daily Telegraph called Born to Do It "garage and R&B at its best.
+It goes from funky to sultry to downright beautiful."